 How electric tow tugs help manufacturers balance safety and efficiency

-With no operator licence required, electric tugs help manufacturers reduce the wasted time in waiting for a licensed driver associated with traditional material handling equipment, such as forklift trucks or ride-on tow tractors.
+With no operator license required, electric tuggers help manufacturers reduce the wasted time in waiting for a licensed driver associated with traditional material handling equipment, such as forklift trucks or ride-on tow tractors.

 For automotive manufacturers striving for even greater efficiency, our best-in-class autonomous electric tug solutions and AGV systems offer a solution designed for lean environments.

-Loads such as kitting trolleys or parts are often delivered to the line manually by operators.
-This is an ineffective use of time and people, and a waste that electric tugs are perfectly suited to address.
+Loads such as kitting carts or parts are often delivered to the line manually by operators.
+This is an ineffective use of time and people, and a waste that electric tuggers are perfectly suited to address.

 Equipment can be quickly and safely moved to the line, just-in-time, allowing staff to focus on greater value-adding tasks.

-In line with lean principles, Toyota Motor Manufacturing have taken advantage of the benefits of an AGV system from MasterMover, to drive efficiency and reduce waste, whilst maximising safety standards.
+In line with lean principles, Toyota Motor Manufacturing has taken advantage of the benefits of an AGV system from MasterMover, to drive efficiency and reduce waste, whilst maximizing safety standards.

 The company is using a MasterMover AGV to transport resin back doors to the production line, delivering the parts when they are needed, before returning to the storage area to pick up the next batch – all without any human involvement.

 Learn more in this video where the engineers involved in the project give an over of the solution and their experiences.